zzzprojects/docs/entityframework-extensions.net/pages/documentations/utilities/where-bulk-contains.md

 The `WhereBulkContains` doesn't have any of those limitations.

-## Do WhereBulkContains faster than Contains method?
+## Is WhereBulkContains faster than the Contains method?

 In most scenarios, the answer will probably be no. The `Contains` method is faster due to simply using a very basic `IN (...)` statement.

-The `WhereBulkContains` method is also very fast, but the main advantage is his flexibility by supporting:
+The `WhereBulkContains` method is also very fast, but the main advantage is its flexibility by supporting:

 - An unlimited amount of items
 - Any kind of list